-This Is How Long Your Resume Should Be
+This is How Long a Resume Should Be in 2020 (Ideal Length + Tips)

 Here’s the biggest fact you need to know about how long your resume should be: interviewers and HR managers look at your resume for an average of 7 seconds.
 That’s right, only 7 seconds!